lukemunsch/loreynas-ticket-counter/README.md

 ## Bugs

 Currently, there is a small issue that my icons for the smaller mobile-top-nav are not responsive and only sit on the right-hand side instead of nicely displaying evenly spaced.
 I have adjusted it manually but have been unable to affect the outcome positively.

+I have a small issue with overflow on the x-axis on screens with any content there is a small section that pushes the content to the right and this is causing the screen to be slightly to large. i HAVE ead through stackoverflow and slack to find out what might be a good fix for this, but was unable to located the cause of the issue.

 ## Deployment